 The end result is a world where we are super connected but super alone; it is cool to not respond to texts and obligations, and lame to engage with people.

 A telling example is a recent experience I had during a cave tour in Tennessee.

 During this tour, we would occasionally pass other groups who had finished their tour.
 My little brother, who was quite excited, held his hand out enthusiastically for a high-five when people passed.
 Legitimately, only 3-4 out of 20-30 people actually gave high-fives back.
 Additionally, most people would NOT make eye contact.
 It was ridiculous.
 At one point, I even tried starting multiple casual conversations such as “This cave is cool, huh” or “this tour is taking forever.”
 People literally would not respond.
 It felt a bit like I was a NPC in a video-game.

 Maybe, I have some glaring flaw that no one has told me about during my 21 years of life.
-However, I haven’t heard of my huge flaw yet despite having a large sample size of countries, conferences, events, concerts, etc. So, I don’t think its me.
+However, I haven’t heard of my huge flaw yet despite having been to a large sample size of countries, conferences, events, concerts, etc. So, I don’t think its me.